Back to Blog

 How TakeTurns makes it better

-In TakeTurns, each party has the ability to recall its turn.
-When you send an update, if you made a mistake or forgot an important document, recall will bring back your turn as if it never happened.
+In TakeTurns, each party has the ability to recall.
+When you send an update, if you made a mistake or forgot an important document, recall effectively gives you an undoas if it never happened afterwich you can fix the error.
 Not only does this protect you from making mistakes, but it also keep the transaction flow clean between the two parties.

 #3: Know who, why, and how to copy people on emails.